CAPITOL HILL INTERNSHIP PROGRAM (CHIP)

 Washington, D.C.
 20009

-Applications for Summer 2013 must be emailed or postmarked by March 29, 2013.
+Applications for FALL 2013 must be emailed or postmarked by July 15, 2013.
 Late applications will not be reviewed.
 Decisions regarding selection into the internship program are final.

 Interns are responsible for finding their own housing.
 However, PAAIA will provide assistance in referring interns to different housing options.